Ajanabee (1974 film): Plot

-But Rashmi, with a wealthy background is not used to live the way she is living and doesn't like compromising for every little thing.
+But Rashmi, with a wealthy background is not used to live the way she is living and does not like compromising for every little thing.
 And she remains adamant about her decision until Rohit gives in.
 Indifference creeps in but Rohit is understanding and does all he can to keep Rashmi happy, though his ego keeps coming in between (sounds contradicting?).
 In no time she becomes a top model and even goes on to win a beauty pageant.
 She becomes thrilled with the idea that now within a short span of time, name and fame would knock her doors.

-Soon after this, she realises she's expecting.
-She wants to pursue her career and thinks it's not the right time to start a family and even thinks of going for an abortion.
+Soon after this, she realises she is expecting.
+She wants to pursue her career and thinks it is not the right time to start a family and even thinks of going for an abortion.
 But Rohit wants the child.
 So she decides to keep it.
 One day Rohit calls and when she goes down to Chetan's flat to answer the call, she slips and falls down the staircase.
 This results in a miscarriage.
 But Rohit feels she got an abortion done and gets mad at her, this is due to an incident at his office.
 They have a row and he walks out of the house.
 Having realised that he over-reacted, he comes back home in the evening and apologises but only after a while he finds out that Rashmi has left the house and gone.

 He later on learns from Chetan that she had fallen down and had a miscarriage.
-He calls her but she doesn't speak to him.
+He calls her but she does not speak to him.
 He resigns from Bombay Publicity and he sets out to bring her back.
 He goes to Diwan's house but learns that they have left the place and gone on a vacation.
 No one knows when they'll come back.
 Devastated, he goes to his uncle's house.
 There's a letter for him there, a legal notice asking for a divorce.
-Not knowing what to do next, he seeks employment and with the help of Mr. Saxena (Mama's friend), he gets the post of a Station Master at a remote hill station, Deena Pur.
+Not knowing what to do next, he seeks employment and with the help of Mr. Saxena (Mama's friend), he gets the post of a Station Master at a remote hill station, Deenapur.

-Back to present...he's at work and Mr. Saxena comes to meet him.
-He's surprised to see Mr. Saxena at such a remote place.
+Back to present...he is at work and Mr. Saxena comes to meet him.
+He is surprised to see Mr. Saxena at such a remote place.
 To this, Mr. Saxena says he had come hunting with Diwan Sardarilal, who has put up at a place named Karimganj, nearby.
 He leaves for Karimganj to meet Rashmi.
-Rashmi seeing him doesn't seem to be happy.
+Rashmi seeing him does not seem to be happy.
 Rohit on the other hand tries wooing her back and further requests her to join his new residence that he got as a railway employee.
 Meanwhile, Rashmi's father enters the scene and instructs Rashmi to get away from there.
 He and Moti Babu tries every possible way to humiliate Rohit due to his low socio-economic condition.
 Rohit further remaining confident vows before Moti Babu to bring in money in order to get Rashmi back.